pawelabrams/tg-recruitment/README.md

 I didn't implement logic to find users in a repository, there is only a mock one to enable solution presentation.

+I didn't implement the CommandBus nor UseCases, so the CommandHandler is called directly in the controller.

 I didn't install AWS SDK, instead I used Symfony Mailer which can be configured to send e-mails through SES easily:

 https://symfony.com/doc/current/mailer.html#using-a-3rd-party-transport

+I'd recommend splitting exceptions in transports into recoverable (timeouts, payment required) and irrecoverable (bad API keys, illegal characters in from field), so that the endpoint doesn't return 2xx happily when none of the transports are working.

 ## Running the solution